jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2019.md

 ### Personal / Life

 - Be yourself.
-Because that’s the coolest version of yourself there is.
+Because that’s the coolest version of you there is.
 - Dancing is cathartic.
-Just use the music as the metronome and rhythm and pretend you’re creating the music.
+Just use the music as the metronome and rhythm and move your body as if you’re creating the music.
 Most importantly, have fun.
 - Harnessing curiosity is like pouring rocket fuel onto your learning capacity.
-- Creativity = time + inspiration + iterative output + feedback
+- Creativity = time + inspiration + iterative output + feedback.
+Learn to nurture it.
 - I'm not as unique as I thought I was growing up.
 There are a lot of people out there like me -- excited about the same future, and struggling with the same problems.
 Just gotta find each other.
 - Therapy is the first subscription service I can think of that forces you to take regular time out for yourself.
 It has a very real return on investment
 - [Sam Altman: The days are long but the decades are short](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short)